 - If a question or concern is not satisfactorily resolved with the faculty, staff, administrator, office or designated point of contact involved, students are then encouraged to schedule a meeting with the next level supervisor or dean.

 - In rare instances when a matter continues to go unresolved, and all earlier attempts to find a resolution have been exhausted, the next level supervisor or appropriate senior level administrator who provides broad oversight to the individual/office involved may be contacted for assistance.
 View a full directory of offices and individuals.

 Student Policies & Procedures

-In the event that it is unclear whom to contact to seek resolution, students may consult with the Interim Associate Vice President for Student Life.
+In the event that it is unclear whom to contact to seek resolution, students may consult with the Associate Vice President for Student Life.